 You can begin this Bwindi gorilla tour 3 days in Entebbe Uganda.
 From there it is an 8-hour drive to Bwindi.
-This long journey offers option for equator crossing and game drive to see zebras and impalas in Lake Mburo National Park.
+This long journey offers stopover option: equator crossing for photoshoots, game drive to see zebras and impalas in Lake Mburo National Park, and lunch at Igongo Country Hotel and museum tour.
 Alternatively, it can start in Kigali capital city of Rwanda.
 Bwindi is 164 (4-hour drive) via Cyanika border town of Rwanda.
 Depending on your convenience, Bwindi is also served by two airstrips.
 These include Kihihi airstrip which serves Buhoma in the north.
 Or Kisoro airstrip for southern Bwindi gorilla trekking sectors of Ruhija, Rushaga and Nkuringo.
 All sectors provide the best chance to see the gorillas.

 Bwindi Gorilla Tour 3 Days

 - One hour encounter with mountain gorillas in their natural habitat